Omicron unravels travel industry's plans for a comeback

 Less than a month after significantly easing restrictions for inbound international travel, the U.S. government has banned most foreign nationals who have recently been in any of eight southern African countries.
 A similar boomerang was seen in Japan and Israel, both of which tightened restrictions shortly after relaxing them.

-While it is not clear where the variant emerged, South African scientists identified it last week, and many places have restricted travel from the wider region, including the European Union and Canada.
+While it is not clear where the variant emerged, South African scientists identified it last week, and many places, including the European Union and Canada, have restricted travel from the wider region.

 For all the alarm, little is known about omicron, including whether it is more contagious, causes more serious illness or can evade vaccines.